docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Set hasSetup to kPrTrue if the importer has a setup dialog, and setupOnDblClk to kPrTrue to have that dialog display when the user double-clicks a file in the Project Panel; Premiere throws away any preview files generated for a file imported with this setting, even if no setup dialog is displayed.

-Return imIsCacheable from *imInit* if a plug-in does not need to be called to initialize every time Premiere launched.
+Return imIsCacheable from *imInit* if a plugin does not need to be called to initialize every time Premiere launched.

 This will help reduce the time to launch the application.